NathanEpstein/pydata-london/README.md

 - It’s clear that the order of branches in a decision tree matters.
 - Less transparent is how the path to each leaf is constructed.
-- This happens according to an iterative approach called entropy minimization.
+- This happens according to an iterative approach called entropy minimization (greedy algorithm, branch on highest information gain feature at each step).

 --

 ### Tree Order

 - Unless you're familiar with information theory, the intuition behind entropy minimization may not be obvious.
-- Our problem is the following: given a set of features, how do we partition the output space with a minimum depth tree?
+- Our problem is the following: given a set of features, how do we partition the output space as finely as possible, as quickly as possible?
 --

 ### "Guess Who?"